- Home

 Liverpool is another city regularly voted one of the UK’s friendliest, which will probably come as no surprise to locals and those who’ve visited.

-Liverpudlians are known for being welcoming and friendly, and in 2024, the maritime city took ninth place in the Condé Nast Readers’ Choice Awards.
+Liverpudlians are known for being welcoming and friendly, and in 2025, the maritime city took eighth place in the Condé Nast Readers’ Choice Awards.

 Plus, according to new research by Tim Hortons’ UK, Liverpool was deemed the nicest city in the UK, with 79% of Scousers being more likely to hold doors open for others in the fast-food chain stores.
-Yet another survey found that Liverpool was the UK’s kindest city, as it was the place where locals were most likely to perform random acts of kindness.
+Yet another survey found that Liverpool was the UK’s kindest city, where locals were most likely to perform random acts of kindness.

 Of course, Liverpool is also known for being an arts, culture, and music hub, so if you’re into any of these, you’ll find plenty of like-minded people here.
 Whether it’s visiting The Beatles Story on the Albert Dock, seeing gigs at the iconic Cavern Club, or admiring art at Tate Liverpool, this city is as artistic as it is friendly.